 We have investigated the stabilizing effects of independent and simultaneous action of two stratification mechanisms, namely a constant negative surface buoyancy flux and a prescribed ambient stratification, on an initially neutral turbulent open-channel flow through direct numerical simulations.
 Our major findings are as follows: \begin{enumerate}

-\item A stratified flow configuration with prescribed ambient stratification is controlled by four independent dimensionless parameters: $Re_b, Fr_b, \Pi_s, Pr$.
-The stratification perturbation number $\Pi_s$ relates the strength of surface cooling to a prescribed ambient stratification. $\Pi_s$ enters the dimensionless parameter space only when both stratification mechanisms are active.
+\item A flow configuration with prescribed ambient stratification as well as surface cooling is controlled by four independent dimensionless parameters: $Re_b, Fr_b, \Pi_s, Pr$.
+The stratification perturbation number $\Pi_s$ relates the strength of surface cooling to the prescribed ambient stratification. $\Pi_s$ enters the dimensionless parameter space only when both stratification mechanisms are active.
 As a rule of thumb, the overall stability of a flow with separate contributions from surface cooling and ambient (background) stratification can be determined through the composite Froude number $Fr_c$, which is a function of $Fr_b$ and $\Pi_s$.
 And at constant $Fr_c$, the larger the inverse $\Pi_s$, the stronger the stability.

-\item In the linearized form of the governing equations, both types of stratification mechanisms are interchangeable.
-Consequently, $Fr_b$ and $\Pi_s$ always appear together in a unified form as $Fr_c$ in the linear stability equations.
-However, $\Pi_s$ appears as an independent parameter in the dimensionless form of the Navier-Stokes equations, and we demonstrate through DNS that $\Pi_s$ indeed influences the flow field through nonlinear interactions.
+In the linearized governing equations (see section \ref{sec:linstable}), both types of stratification mechanisms are interchangeable, thus $Fr_b$ and $\Pi_s$ always appear together in a unified form as $Fr_c$ in the linear stability equations (\ref{eqnslopelincont})-(\ref{eqnslopelinlast}).
+However, $\Pi_s$ appears as an independent parameter in the dimensionless form of the Navier-Stokes equations, and influences the flow field through nonlinear interactions as shown via our DNS results.

-\item Application of constant flow rate forcing enables simulations at constant bulk Reynolds number, eliminating uncertainties related to Reynolds number dependency and transient turbulence resurgence caused by flow acceleration when a constant pressure gradient is adopted instead to force the flow through the channel.